 Langerhans cell histiocytosis (skeletal manifestations)

-The skeletal system is the commonest site of involvement of Langerhans cell histiocytosis, and in 60-80% of cases is the only organ system involved.
+The skeletal system is the most common site of Langerhans cell histiocytosis involvement, and in 60-80% of cases is the only organ system involved.
 It primarily occurs in older children and young adults, with a male to female ratio of 2:1.

 The lesions may be asymptomatic and discovered as an incidental radiographic finding.

 When symptomatic, patients complain of pain, swelling and tenderness around the lesion.
 Systemic symptoms may also be present, including general malaise and, on occasion, fever with leukocytosis.

 There is proliferation of Langerhans cells with an abundance of eosinophils, lymphocytes and neutrophils.
 These cells produce prostaglandins which result in medullary bone resorption: this is what causes the symptoms.

 Patients may have one or, less commonly, many lesions.
 The most common locations are the skull and long bones 5,6:

 spine: ~15% (range 6.5-25%) 7